-Tender and juicy, Uncle Richard's Brown Sugar & Honey Smoked Baby Back Ribs don't need any BBQ sauce at all!
+Tender and juicy, my Uncle Richard's Brown Sugar & Honey Smoked Baby Back Ribs don't need any BBQ sauce at all!
 They are amazing just the way they are when they come off the smoker and will have everybody licking their fingers and reaching for more!

 With the weather finally warming up, it's time to start cooking outside again, don't you think?
 For us, that means lots of delicious smoked meat, especially Paul's favorite: baby back ribs!

 We also do chicken, tri-tip, salmon, and brisket in the smoker because not only does everything come out super flavorful, but it's also an incredibly easy method of cooking where you pretty much just get the grill up to temperature, then put your meat on and leave it alone for a few hours until it's done.
 I think of it like an outdoor, smoky version of a slow cooker where you set it and forget it!

 Uncle Richard looks so much like my dad that I could swear they were born twins, and he always tells me that he is my favorite uncle, lol.
 He made these ribs for us one Sunday after church a few years ago when we were visiting at their house.

-We had hung out with Richard and his wife and kids in the kitchen while dinner was being prepared and watched him prep the ribs for the final part of the smoke where a "gruel” (Richard's word - I'm not sure if this is a technical term associated with smoking ribs or not) of brown sugar, honey, and grated butter gets sprinkled over the almost finished ribs, then they get wrapped up in heavy duty foil and placed back on the grill.
+We had hung out with Richard and his wife and kids in the kitchen while dinner was being prepared.
+He explained smoking to us (this was before we had ever attempted it ourselves) and we watched him prep the ribs for the final part of the smoke.
+This is where a "gruel" (Uncle Richard's word - I'm not sure if this is a technical term associated with smoking ribs or not) of brown sugar, honey, and grated butter gets sprinkled over the almost finished ribs, then they get wrapped up in heavy duty foil and placed back on the grill.

 Paul has made them countless times since then and adapted the recipe and technique just a bit.
 He even entered them in our church congregation's men's cookoff where they won 1st place.
 Prestigious, I know.
 But really, they are the best ribs ever!

 To trim or not to trim the membrane?

 If you can't find the membrane to trim it, don't sweat it.
 It's a thin, slightly opaque piece of, well, membrane, on the backside of a rack of ribs that some people like to remove before cooking ribs.

 Since ribs smoke over a longer period of time, most of the membrane disintegrates anyway.
 And the bit that is left is actually enjoyed by some people who say that it gives the bottom side of the ribs a bit of a snap when you bite into it, sort of like a the casing around a quality bratwurst.

 Some say that it helps keep more of the fat on the rib while it's smoking, resulting in even more tender ribs.
 Honestly?
 We don't trim it.
 But if you do or think you might want to, I included instructions below.